AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 1. In the Adobe Dynamic Media Classic Desktop application, on the Global Navigation bar, select **[!UICONTROL Upload]**.
 1. On the Upload page, select the **[!UICONTROL From Desktop]** tab.
 1. On the left side of the Upload page, in the **[!UICONTROL Select Files for Upload]** area, select **[!UICONTROL Browse]** to select the files or folders you want to upload, then select **[!UICONTROL Open]**.
-1. On the right side of the Upload page, in the **Choose Folder Destination** area, navigate to a destination folder where you want the uploaded files or folders added.
+1. On the right side of the Upload page, in the chosen **Folder Destination** area, navigate to a destination folder where you want the uploaded files or folders added.
-1. (Optional) Near the bottom of the Upload page, in the Job Name text field, enter the new name of the upload job.
+1. (Optional) Near the bottom of the Upload page, in the Job Name text field, enter the new name of the uploading job.
 Or, you can simply use the default, system-generated name that Adobe Dynamic Media Classic provides.
-The job and other upload and publishing jobs are recorded on the Jobs page, where you can check the status of jobs.
+Upload and publishing jobs are recorded on the Jobs page, where you can check the status of jobs.
 See [Checking job files](checking-job-files.md#checking_job_files).
 1. (Optional) Near the bottom of the Upload page, select **[!UICONTROL Publish After Uploading]** if you want to automatically publish the assets that you upload.
 When you publish files, files are sent to live servers.
 URLs for these files can then be used on external websites and applications.
 This same option is also available in the Job Options dialog box.
 1. (Optional) Near the bottom of the Upload page, select **[!UICONTROL Overwrite in any folder, same base asset name regardless of extension]** if you want the files you upload to replace existing files with the same names.
 This same option is also available in the Job Options dialog box.